-INGMAR BERGMAN, who would have celebrated his 100th birthday on Saturday, is one of Sweden’s most famous exports.
-But there was a time when his own country rejected him…
+The films of Ingmar Bergan, who would have celebrated his hundredth birthday on Saturday, are some of Sweden’s most famous exports.
+But there was a time when his country rejected them, and Bergman himself…

 “What one expects with growing impatience from this brilliant technician and director of actors,” says Bo Widerberg of Ingmar Bergman in his 1960 pamphlet Visions of Swedish Film (Visionen i svensk film), “is for him to move on as our Dala horse to the world.”

 Rapidly modernising, Swedes were slow to embrace Bergman, and even when they did it was but skin-deep.
-The philosophical brevity of his films felt entirely out of place in their increasingly functionalist surroundings; so too, among growing secularisation, was his Lutheran upbringing.
-When rumours of Fascist sympathies emerged (he had publicly declared support for Hitler before the War and his brother, Dag, was a founding member of the Swedish Fascist Party) cracks in his compatriots’ tolerance began to appear.
-When rumours of sexual relationships with actresses, money laundering, bribe taking and demonism emerged, his private life began to look something like a soap opera, studied and scorned by an increasingly vexated nation.
+The philosophical brevity of his films felt entirely out of place in their increasingly functionalist surroundings.
+So too, amongst growing secularisation, was his Lutheran upbringing.
+When rumours of Fascist sympathies emerged – he had publicly declared support for Hitler before the War and his brother, Dag, was a founding member of the Swedish Fascist Party – cracks in his compatriots’ tolerance began to appear.
+And when rumours of sexual relationships with actresses, money laundering, bribe taking and demonism emerged, his private life began to look something like a soap opera, studied and scorned by an increasingly vexated nation.

-“When rumours of sexual relationships with actresses, money laundering, bribe taking and demonism emerged, his private life began to look something like a soap opera, studied and scorned by an increasingly vexated nation.”
+“When rumours of sexual relationships with actresses, money laundering, bribe taking and demonism emerged, Bergman’s private life began to look something like a soap opera, studied and scorned by an increasingly vexated nation.”

 On 30th January 1976, that vexation came to a head.
 During rehearsals for Strindberg’s Dance of Death (Dödsdansen) at the Royal Dramatic Theatre (Dramaten) in Stockholm, two policemen came up on stage to arrest Bergman for tax evasion.
-Humiliated, Bergman suffered a mental breakdown (for which he was hospitalised) and spent a month and a half in custody while police studied an alleged 500,000 SEK (£42,530) transaction between his Swedish company, Cinematograf, and its Swiss subsidiary, Persona, used to pay salaries to foreign cast and crew.
+Humiliated, he suffered a mental breakdown (for which he was hospitalised) and spent a month and a half in custody.
+The police studied an alleged 500,000 SEK transaction between his Swedish company, Cinematograf, and its Swiss subsidiary, Persona, used to pay salaries to foreign cast and crew.
 His passport was confiscated and his apartment cleared of all personal documentation.
 The trial, however, lasted little more than two months, and on 23rd March all allegations were dropped.
-Bringing charges against him, said special prosecutor Anders Nordenadler, would be “like bringing charges against someone who has stolen their own car, thinking it was someone else’s.”
+Bringing charges against him, said special prosecutor Anders Nordenadler, would be “like bringing charges against someone who has stolen their own car, thinking it was someone else’s”.

 But Bergman was disconsolate.
-In April that year he left Sweden vowing – deaf to the pleas of Prime Minister Olof Palme and leading members of the Swedish film industry – never to work there again.
+In April that year he left Sweden vowing never to work there again.
 All upcoming projects were suspended and his studios on Fårö closed.
 Though they were to lose their only cultural voice, Bergman’s compatriots showed little remorse.
 He was, they assumed, a remnant of elitist culture: a highbrow, a fossil, a bourgeois, and a crook.
-Aftonbladet newspaper, which once had written highly favourably of his films, summed up popular feeling to his departure with the headline ‘Go, Bergman, We Won’t Miss You!’
+Aftonbladet newspaper, which once had written favourably of his films, summed up popular feeling to his departure with the headline ‘Go, Bergman, We Won’t Miss You!’

 “Someone who wants to repaint their house must use officially approved colours,” the article said, “and someone who owns a forest cannot forbid others to walk in it.
 If they build a fence, they can be forced to take it straight down again.”